Franco Columbu’s Workout – World Record Success Leaves Clues

 Franco was an accomplished powerlifter and bodybuilder, holding numerous world records, including the Mr. Olympia title in 1976 and 1981.

 Franco developed from a teenage boxer to one of the strongest powerlifters of all time, competing in the inaugural world’s strongest man competition in 1977, and winning the coveted Mr. Olympia twice as a bodybuilder.

 Sadly, Francesco Maria Columbu passed away on August 30, 2019, while vacationing in his native Sardinia at the age of 78.

-Here is the foundation of Franco’s workout and training routine:
+Here is the foundation of Franco Columbu’s workout and training routine:

 My deadlift workout was 300 for five reps, 400 for five reps, 500 for five reps, 600 for two or three reps, 650 for one rep, and 700 for one rep.”

-The main clue here appears to contradict those who preach squat or deadlift every day.
+The main clue here appears to contradict those who preach to squat or deadlift every day.

 Training each body part twice a week gives ample rest and recovery time of at least 48 hours.

-Here are 5 Powerful Franco Columbu Workout Tips You Can Introduce in Your Routine Today:
+Here are 5 Powerful Franco Columbu Workout Tips You Can Introduce to Your Routine Today:

 #1.
 Leg Workout